emqx/emqx-operator/README.md

 ## Prerequisites

-The EMQ X Operator requires a Kubernetes cluster of version `>=1.20.0`.If you are just starting out with the Emqx Operator, it is highly recommended to use the `version:v1.20.0`.
+The EMQ X Operator requires a Kubernetes cluster of version `>=1.20.0`.If you are just starting out with the EmqxBroker Operator, it is highly recommended to use the `version:v1.20.0`.

 ## CustomResourceDefinitions